MARKET SNAPSHOT: Dow Futures Point To Triple-digit Gain And Fresh Push Toward 26,000

 Which stocks look like key movers?

-Shares in CSX Corp.(CSX) look set for an up day after the railroad operator late Tuesday posted adjusted quarterly earnings that topped expectations (http://www.marketwatch.com/story/csx-shares-rise-after-railroad-companys-earnings-beat-expectations-2018-01-16).
+Financial heavyweight Charles Schwab Corp.(SCHW) is also likely to see active trading as it's among the companies expected to post earnings before the open.

-Financial heavyweights Bank of America Corp.(BAC) , Goldman Sachs Group Inc.(GS) and Charles Schwab Corp.(SCHW) are likely to see active trading as they are among the companies expected to post earnings before the open.
+Shares in CSX Corp.(CSX) edged lower by 0.2% premarket after the railroad operator late Tuesday posted adjusted quarterly earnings that topped expectations (http://www.marketwatch.com/story/csx-shares-rise-after-railroad-companys-earnings-beat-expectations-2018-01-16).

 Aluminum producer Alcoa Corp.(AA) is due to release results after the close.